 4- Never allow your wheels and tyres to be steam cleaned.
 Steam can dull the paint and clearcoat finish on your wheels.

-5- Don’t clean hot wheels — wait until they cool.
+5- Don’t clean hot wheels — wait until they cool down.
 Cleaning wheels, while they are hot, may cause your mild soap solution to dry too quickly leaving spots or a film of soap on your wheels.

 6- Be sure to use a different sponge for the rest of the car’s body to prevent scratching the paint from the particles that may have collected during the wheel cleaning process.